|

 Reaction with metals and non-metals: The reaction is vigorous.

 Bleaching action: Chlorine shows a strong bleaching action.
+Oxidizing action: Chlorine is a strong oxidizing agent.
+Reaction with dilute alkalis: Chlorine forms chlorate(I) and

+chlorides.
 Reaction with concentrated alkalis: Chlorine forms chlorate(V) and

+chlorides.
 Displacement reactions: Chlorine displaces both bromine and iodine

 from bromides and